keys-pub/website/README.md

 keys.pub is a [library](/docs/lib/), [command line utility](/docs/cli/) and [desktop app](/docs/desktop/install.md) that manages cryptographic keys, sigchains and user identities.

-Using these tools you can associate a user identity (`gabriel@github`) with a public key (`kex1mnseg28xu6g3j4wur7hqwk8ag3fu3pmr2t5lync26xmgff0dtryqupf80c`).
-Using this key, you can encrypt and sign messages and files.

 ```shell
 > keys pull gabriel@github
 kex1mnseg28xu6g3j4wur7hqwk8ag3fu3pmr2t5lync26xmgff0dtryqupf80c